adhilmd/TopologyCustomAnalysis/GeneDirectionality/Readme.md

-This tool annotate the intergenic spaces of the whole genome based on the upstream and downstream gene directionality into convergent, divergent and codirectional groups.
+This tool annotate the intergenic spaces of the whole genome based on the upstream and downstream gene directionality into convergent, divergent and codirectional± groups.
 Then calculate the base percentage of given bed file into those groups.

 Code: genedirectionality.R